mrucker/mrucker.github.io/_posts/2014-10-18-co-contra-variance.md

 Animal<Baa> a3 = new Sheep();
 {% endhighlight %}

-Notice that we never explicitily defined that Sheep is a subtype of Animal<Cry>.
+Notice that we never explicitly defined that Sheep is a subtype of Animal<Cry>.
 We only said that it was a subtype of Animal<Baa>.
 However thanks to Covariance, the type checker performs two separate type checks:

 1. Is Sheep of type Animal
 2. Is Baa of type Cry